ishspsy/MKerW-A/README.md

 ## DOWNLOAD

 We provide MATLAB implementations of *MKerW-A* in the MKerW-A branch.
+The 22 TCGA cancer data sets saved in the matlab file can be downloaded from the dropbox directory [**all_data.mat**](https://www.dropbox.com/s/v22fx0j2gnpeta6/all_data.mat?dl=0).

 ## Authors